freckle/setup-platform-action/README.md

     # Default: ""

     fetch-platform-yaml:
-    # Automatically fetch .platform.yaml via GitHub API if not present.
-This can
+    # Automatically fetch `.platform.yaml` via GitHub API if not present.
+This
-    # be useful to avoid a checkout if all your Job needs is this file.
+    # can be useful to avoid a checkout if all your Job needs is this file.
+This
+    # will always use `github.token`, regardless of our own `token` input.
     #
     # Required: false
     # Default: true